 4. Once you reach Solomon’s Temple you can go inside and climb the spiral staircase to the top.
 Be careful, it’s narrow and slippy!

-7. You will notice a footpath that leads you back into the woods.
-Take this path on the left, shown in below photo.
+6. You will soon spot a footpath that leads back into the woods.
+Take this path on the left, down to the wooden gate.

 After your walk

 A visit to Solomon’s Temple can be combined with a visit to Poole’s Cavern as the Solomon’s Temple walk starts from the same car park.
 On the other side of the car park is one of the highest Go Ape courses in the UK, although there is a minimum age restriction of 10 years and a minimum height restriction of 1.4 metres.

 Otherwise, head in to Buxton to the Pavillion Gardens.
 Let the kids go wild in the playground, grab an ice-cream from the Pavillions, or top up your water bottles with fresh spring water from St. Anne’s Well.
 Check out our top things to do in Buxton with kids for more information and ideas.